InfectiousGerm/InfectiousGerm/README.md

-- 👋 Hi, I’m @InfectiousGerm
+- 👋 Hi, I’m @ekqiu
-- 👀 I’m interested in ur mom
+- 👀 I’m interested in full stack developments.
-- 🌱 I’m currently learning more about ur mom
-- 💞️ I’m looking to collaborate on ur mom
-- 📫 How to reach me, ask ur mom
+- 📫 Reach me via my socials (`@ekqiu` on Twitter and Instagram), or send a email to `infectious@duck.com`.

 <!---
 InfectiousGerm/InfectiousGerm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.